 Whilst restrictions related to coronavirus remain in place, there are no physical events in the museum.
-The museum is currently closed to visitors - see Admissions Page.
+The museum is currently open limited days - see Admissions Page.

 Our programme of illustrated talks, on the first Thursday evening of each month, continues online and will remain online until we are able to resume illustrated talks in the museum and audiences are happy to come to them.
 Some of our Illustrated Talks are available to watch again on YouTube (youtube.com/canalmuseum.
 Usually the talks are also broadcast live on Facebook (facebook.com/canalmuseum).
 The Zoom link for each talk will be added to this page around 3 to 4 weeks before the event.

 Availability of speakers and technical issues could result in late changes to the programme

-We hope to re-start a limited programme of guided tunnel boat trips in July 2021 but this will only be possible once social distancing is no longer required.
+We hope to re-start a limited programme of guided tunnel boat trips when possible but this will only be possible once social distancing is no longer required.